BXSu/Rcourse3assignment/Codebook.md

 ```

 ## 3.1 Make a table for test data
-This chunk opens the data collected for the test group and labels each column with 'features'.
+This chunk opens the data collected for the test group and labels each column with its corresponding feature.
 It then adds two columns: Activity and Subject to create a new table called test_df.

 ```{r}
 x_test <- read.table("./dataset/UCI HAR Dataset/test/X_test.txt")